18F/handbook/_pages/how-we-work/research-guidelines.md

 These guidelines should be familiar to anyone who's done research in the private sector or in academia.
 However, as public servants, we need to make sure that we're following a few basic principles.

-- **Respect for Persons**: We honor people's opinions and choices, only blocking actions that are obviously going to harm others.
+- **Respect for persons**: We honor people's opinions and choices, only blocking actions that are obviously going to harm others.
 We make sure that anyone participating in our research is doing so of their own free will, and that they have enough information to make that decision responsibly.
 - **Beneficence**: We do our best to further people's best interests, and we avoid actions that might hurt them.
 This goal extends to society at large: before doing research, we need to consider whether what we're doing is in the best interests not just of individual participants but of the organizations and the country that we serve.
-- **Justice** We do our best to ensure that we compensate research participants in some way for the time and energy that they contribute.
+- **Justice**: We do our best to ensure that we compensate research participants in some way for the time and energy that they contribute.
 We don't have to pay money, but we do have to give something back to participants.
 Sometimes that means just saying "thank you" and letting them know how much their input has helped improve government services.
 Other times, it can mean making a card or handing out cookies or fruit.
 Participation incentives, which are common in the private sector, are more tricky here in government.
 So please ask one of the Research Guild leaders if you think they're necessary for a specific study.

 While only scholarly researchers are strictly obligated to follow these principles, they are widely accepted in the United States as [a set of overaching values](http://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/index.html#xethical) guiding all investigations involving humans.